grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Easy my girl."
 Percy whispered to her boat.

-Hemi watched Gregory's work on the trim, and when he was satisfied he got them moving out into the deep ocean.
+Hemi watched Gregory's work on the trim, and when he was satisfied, he got them moving slowly and silently out into the deep ocean.
 "Creep speed --- three knots Owen.
 You can steer us away from the seamount wall now."

-They crept slowly away from the depot through the dark deep.
-The depth-under-keel gauge rapidly climbed until it pegged itself on the 'bottomless' side.
+They crept away from the depot through the pitch deep.
+The depth-under-keel gauge rapidly climbed until it pegged itself on the 'bottomless' pin.

-Bastian reported that he thought he could hear some disturbing sounds from the depot, but couldn't pin down any specific thing that might be happening up there.
+From sonar, Bastian reported that he thought he could hear some disturbing sounds from the depot, but couldn't pin down any specific thing that might be happening up there.

 [//]: # (### looking at the charts)

 [//]: # (Mid-afternoon: day 1, run to Stilt City)
 The _Prospect_ continued on its course, slowly, silently, and steadily through the blackness under more than two hundred meters of water.
-After a couple of hours of creeping, Percy flipped the white lights back on which everyone understood to mean the situation had returned to nominal, even though it was really a meaningless gesture.
+After a couple of hours of creeping, Percy flipped the white lights back on which everyone understood to mean the situation had returned to something like normal, even though it was hardly safe to be running beyond the edge of their operating depth.

-"Hemi, join me at the navigation station, it's time for us to figure out where we're going."
+"Hemi, join me at the navigation station, it's time for us to figure out where we're fucking going."
 Said Percy.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 The climbed down the ladder and turned the lights on over the navigation table.
 Hemi unsealed and unrolled a new chart, and laid it down under the glass.
 He wiped the old grease pencil marks off the glass with a rag.